 Modified total direct costs (MTDC) exclude the following from F&A calculations:

 The University's cognizant federal agency is the U.S. Department of Health and Human Services.
-The current agreement under which the University operates was signed August 21, 2009 and the effective period is 07/01/2009-06/30/2012.
+The current F&A rate agreement under which the University operates is effective for the period December 12, 2012 through June 30, 2016.

 Depreciation and use allowances, interest on debt associated with certain buildings, equipment and capital improvements, operations and maintenance expenses and library expenses.